 The temporal mischief makes almost your brain hurt more than the time-travel narrative in the Terminator series.
 Almost.
 But we are rescued from certain brain cramp by the above-stated notion that these Bond movies are interweaving and unlimited, bridged, almost seamlessly, by our own pre-existing knowledge of the character – a proto-prescience perhaps.
 This proto-prescience encourages James Bond filmmakers to break the fourth wall with nudge-nudge-wink-winks that make no sense in the isolated conditions of the individual film.
 Not only are we carrying around the baggage of all other Bonds, but so too are the filmmakers.

-That’s a lot of baggage in between and a lot of baggage left unsaid.
-And based on the small examples taken from the latest Bond films, that’s a lot of incongruity.
 The notion of a infinitely recursive character with increasingly larger baggage has inspired me to go back and re-watch these movies in order from the very beginning to see what threads might evolve from movie to movie, to see what kind of specific evolution of the character (internally or externally imposed) I might have missed by watching them out of order.
 It’s possible there might be some thread to reconcile and bind all of these different Bonds and temporal anomalies under one roof.
 It’s also possible that we’ve all just been duped by our own over-intellectualization of a fundamentally two-dimensional character.
 Either way, it’s an excuse to watch a lot of Bond movies and wax philosophical.